Walk...

 What does faith do?

-It puts us in touch with a supernatural government, a realm outside of time and space that we can’t see, but more real than what we can see.
-It puts you in touch with a realm that has warfare, dungeons, dragons, demons, angels, God, and The Lamb.
-“But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels…” (Hebrews 12:22).
+It puts us in touch with a supernatural government, a realm outside of time and space that we can’t see, but that is more real than what we can see.
+It puts you in touch with a realm that has warfare, dungeons, dragons, demons, angels, God, and the Lamb.
+Hebrews 12:22 (KJV) says, “But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels…”

 We contact the One who loves us more than we can imagine.
 Not only does He love you, but also He has the multi-dimensional power to carry out that love on your behalf.